 God did not create a meaningless world.

-The course was talking about a God that was wholly loving and present in a way that was incomprehensible to human understanding.
-The God I believed in was an intelligent actor who controlled my life the way I controlled chess boards.
+Then, one morning while walking my mind just crumbled.
+Abruptly – like falling into a cold lake – I realized that God as A Course in Miracles understood God was definitely not the God with whom I was familiar.
+The course was talking about a God that was wholly loving and creative in a real way, albeit a way incomprehensible to human thought.
+The God I believed in was an intelligent actor who controlled life the way I controlled chess boards.
 And he didn’t move pieces to win – he moved them because it pleased him.
 And sometimes pain and anguish was what pleased him.
 It was a god of punishment, a god of hate.

 And there is something in all of that – owning it, being honest with Jesus or whatever symbol of Love works for us – that is peaceful unto itself.
 That’s all I can say.
 You face your demons and it doesn’t seem like Jesus or God does anything for you in that moment, but when it’s over you feel . . . normal.
 You can go home and make popcorn for the kids and play games.
 You can make a healthy dinner for the family instead of blacking out with booze.
 One foot after another.
 One little prayer after another.
 Something is working.

 And then one day you realize those demons are gone, as if they were never real in the place.
 And you didn’t even hear them leave . . .

 In the years since that dark morning – when I faced the God of my childhood in fear and trembling, unsure of the alternative – I have come to realize that a lot of healing takes place without our knowing it.
 I have gotten better at accepting this and at showing up, day after day.
 I often paraphrase Meister Eckhart who said that “the mind with which I know God is the mind with which God knows me.”
 There is peace and quiet – and even some gratitude – merely in our willingness to be in the process, however we define it.
 It is not our peace and quiet and gratitude.
 It is God’s For only what God makes is real.